ntno/ntno.net/docs/research/2014-sms-and-web-based-apps.md

 - Yijun Zhou, BMC '15
 - Natan Organick, BMC '15

-The NextBlueBus app created as part of this research project is not directly connected to Angie Chen's (BMC '16) Android application, which you can find [here](https://play.google.com/store/apps/details?id=com.aychen0110).
+The NextBlueBus app created as part of this research project is not directly connected to Angie Chen's (BMC '16) Android application.
 <br>

 ### Acknowledgements